bricepollock/robo-arm/README.md

 To get a list of commands run:
 ./robo-arm help

-You input an invalid command or invalid parameters the list of commands will be shown to you.
+If you input an invalid command or invalid parameters the list of commands will be shown to you.

 Have fun!